myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-07-20T18:01:23.136Z
+>
+> @why.bsky.team Certain Japanese individuals or groups have recently created a large number of accounts and engaged in trolling activities, how are they treated on Bluesky?

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-07-20T17:40:54.904Z
 >
 > You’re done freak